 The general guiding principle with respect to computer assisted mother or foreign language learning is to combine modalities or to augment speech to make learning easier.
-Also, the system should provide indications on what should be corrected, a guidance which is considered as necessary by specialists in the oral aspects of language learning.
-Consequently, based upon a comparison of the learner’s production to a reference, automatic diagnoses of the learner’s production can be considered, as well as perceptual feedback relying on an automatic transformation of the learner’s voice.
-For example, with respect to prosody, the diagnosis provided through both a text and a visual display, comes from an evaluation of the melodic curve and of the phoneme durations of the learner’s realization; and the perceptual feedback consists in a replacement of the learner’s prosodic cues by those of the reference; i.e., the signal of the learner’s utterance is modified in order to reflect the prosodic cues (duration and F0) of the reference in order to make the learner aware of the expected prosodic cues.
-The diagnosis step strongly relies on the studies on categorization of sounds and prosody in the mother tongue and in the second language, and also depends on the influence between them.
-Furthermore, reliable diagnosis on individual utterances is still a challenge, and elaboration of advanced automatic feedback requires a temporally accurate segmentation of speech utterances into phones and this explains why accurate segmentation of native and non-native speech is also an important topic in the field of acoustic speech modeling.
+Based upon a comparison of the learner’s production to a reference, automatic diagnoses of the learner’s production can be considered, as well as perceptual feedback relying on an automatic transformation of the learner’s voice.
+The diagnosis step strongly relies on the studies on categorization of sounds and prosody in the mother tongue and in the second language.
+Furthermore, making a reliable diagnosis on each individual utterance is still a challenge, which requires a temporally accurate segmentation of the speech utterance into phones; this explains why accurate segmentation of speech is an important topic in the field of acoustic speech modeling.

 Aided communication and monitoring

-The third application aims at improving the autonomy of elderly or disabled people, and fit with smartrooms.
-In a first step, source separation techniques could be tuned and should help for locating and monitoring people through the detection of sound events inside apartments.
-In a longer perspective, adapting speech recognition technologies to the voice of elder people should also be useful for such applications, but this requires the recording of adequate databases.
-Sound monitoring in other application fields (security, environmental monitoring) could also be envisaged.
+A foreseen application aims at improving the autonomy of elderly or disabled people, and fits with smartroom applications.
+In a first step, source separation techniques should help for locating and monitoring people through the detection of sound events inside apartments.
+In a longer perspective, adapting speech recognition technologies to the voice of elderly people should also be useful for such applications, but this requires the recording of adequate databases.
+Sound monitoring in other application fields (security, environmental monitoring) can also be envisaged.

 Annotation and processing of spoken documents

-The second type of annotation is related to speech-text alignment, which aims at determining the starting and ending times of the words, and possibly of the sounds (phonemes).
-This is of interest in several cases as for example, for annotating speech corpora for linguistic studies, and for synchronizing lip movements with speech sounds, for example for avatar-based communications.
+A second type of annotation is related to speech-text alignment, which aims at determining the starting and ending times of the words, and possibly of the sounds (phonemes).
+This is of interest in several cases such as for annotating speech corpora for linguistic studies, and for synchronizing lip movements with speech sounds (for example, for avatar-based communications).
 Although good results are currently achieved on clean data, automatic speech-text alignment needs to be improved for properly processing noisy spontaneous speech data and needs to be extended to handle overlapping speech.